Trauma Center (video game series): Setting and themes

 The Trauma Center series is set in a near-future version of Earth where medical advances have led to the development of cures for previously major diseases such as AIDS and cancer.
-A key organisation is Caduceus; while outwardly a medical research body for studying intractable diseases, it has a semi-covert role fighting bioterrorism using artificial viruses.
-Originally founded in Europe, Caduceus has branches established around the world.
-A recurring element across the series is the presence of science fiction or supernatural elements in the narratives.
-Trauma Team made less use of these elements, including not using the Healing Touch.
+A key organisation in the series is Caduceus: a medical research body for studying intractable diseases which also has a semi-covert role in fighting bioterrorism.
+Caduceus has three branches established around the world, one in the United States (split into an east and west coast branch), one in Japan, and one in Europe.
+A recurring element across the series is the presence of science fiction or otherwise supernatural elements in the narratives.
+Trauma Team includes fewer elements of science fiction, notably including no explicit mention of the Healing Touch.

 All the Trauma Center titles share the same universe and timeline.
-The original game and its remake are set in the year 2018.
-Under the Knife 2 is set three years after the first game's events.
-Trauma Team takes place at some point after the events of Second Opinion, though it is not directly connected to the rest of the series.
-The action takes place around the locality of Resurgam First Care, a fictional hospital in the United States where many of the protagonists work.
-New Blood is set ten years after the events of Second Opinion.
-Two recurring characters are Naomi Kimishima, a player character in Second Opinion and Trauma Team; and Derek Stiles, who makes appearances in each title in the series.
+Under the Knife, and its remake Second Opinion, are set in the year 2018.
+New Blood is set ten years after the events of Second Opinion, in the year 2028.
+Under the Knife 2 is set three years after Under the Knife, in 2021.
+Trauma Team takes place in 2020, two years after the events of Second Opinion, though it is less directly connected to the rest of the series.
+Some recurring characters include: Derek Stiles, who makes appearances in each title in the series, Angie Thompson, who appears in most games in the series as Derek's assistant, and Naomi Kimishima, a protagonist in both Second Opinion and Trauma Team.

-A recurring narrative theme in the Trauma Center series was saving life through surgery, and the passion of doctors to save lives.
-In Second Opinion, a secondary theme was the damaging impact of surgery being used for the wrong reasons.
-The narrative themes of New Blood are the battle to save lives and the preciousness of life.
-The story of Under the Knife 2 incorporated issues of treating the poor, doctor shortages, and anti-aging medicine.
-In Trauma Team, the story focused on how people lived full lives in a world that could see terrible life-threatening events, drawing direct inspiration from the 2009 swine flu pandemic.
+A recurring narrative theme in the Trauma Center series is the passion of doctors to save lives, as well as the impact of bioterrorism on society.
+In Second Opinion, a secondary theme is the limits of medical technology.
+The narrative themes of New Blood include issues of the cost of healthcare, persevering in the face of adversity, and inequality of medical access.
+The story of Under the Knife 2 incorporated issues of doctor shortages, medical training, and physically enhancing the human body through medicine.
+In Trauma Team, the story focused on themes of the preciousness of life and fear of death, drawing direct inspiration from the 2009 swine flu pandemic.